 Pregnant women should wear the lap part of the belt across the thighs and as snug across the hips as possible.
-Keep the belt low so that it does not come across the abdomen.
-That way the strong bones of the hips will take the force if there is a collision.

 Seat Belt Extender

 If a seat belt is too short, even when fully extended and when the adjustable upper shoulder belt anchorage (if equipped) is in its lowest position, your dealer can provide you with a seat belt extender.
 This extender should be used only if the existing belt is not long enough.
 When it is not required, remove the extender and stow it.